Somehow, Making 'Predator' Was More Intense Than The Actual Movie

 Jean-Claude Van Damme Was Originally Cast As The Predator

-Before CGI and over-the-top special effects, someone had to actually put on a monster suit.
 Belgian martial artist and uber-buff muscle man Jean-Claude Van Damme went to Hollywood with the dream of becoming a super star actor.
 The Muscles from Brussels landed the role of the Predator but didn't realize he would be unrecognizable once he put on the suit.

 Makeup effects supervisor Steve Johnson recalls, "I'm like, 'Jean-Claude, did no one tell you?
 It's a cloaking device.
 You're invisible for half of the picture.
 This is not you.'
 Which made him even angrier because he thought he could do his martial arts, he could fight Arnold Schwarzenegger.
 Impossible.
 Absolutely Impossible."

 There's some debate surrounding the exact reason why Van Damme was replaced as the Predator.
 Did he quit?
 Was he fired?
-Though the jury is still out, Schwarzenegger described the Belgian as a "relentless complainer."
+Though the jury is still out, Schwarzenegger described the Belgian as a “relentless complainer.”
+As Van Damme put it:

 "The costume took about 20 minutes to put on.
 It was thick rubber and I couldn't see anything, there was just a small piece to breathe through.
 I needed cables to move my jaw and head, and it was hard to keep my balance.
 They wanted me to make a big jump, and I told them, ‘It’s impossible [from that height].
 I know my limitations, and I’ll break my legs.’”